mxmstr/splitscreenme-nucleus/CONTRIBUTING.md

 Thank you for contributing!

 #### Release Builds
 Periodically, the current lead developer(s) of Nucleus Coop will decide when enough changes have been incorporated into the master branch to justify a new release.
-After sufficient testing by project maintainers to ensure build stability, a release will be created and published alongside a change log of implemented changed as improvements.
+To ensure build stability, a release will be created and published alongside a change log of implemented changes after sufficient testing by maintainers.
 Releases include source code along with a more convenient installer and a "portable" (pre-compiled zip folder) option for users to run the program.

 Currently, there is no set release schedule, and releases will be published when ready and verified stable.